-Ebony fretboard - First quality black African Ebony with close grain and even texture
+Ebony fretboard - Premium quality African Ebony with close grain, even texture and very black colour with few if any streaks

 Our fingerboards are African (Black) Ebony, this has been the preferred timber for high quality guitar fret boards for many years.
 There are many species of ebony, ebony from India is sometimes sold for fingerboards, but while substantially cheaper than African Ebony it is also of a lower quality.
 The African wood is dense, hard, heavy and stable.
 Ebony is also used for headstock veneers, bridges, tailpieces and finger rests on acoustic and arch top guitars.